• THE CORNFLOWER •

 Borginaceae family

-It is also called “don’t forget me”.
+Also known as ‘don’t forget me’.
 Around 100 species are found in mountainous regions around the world.

 • ORCHIS INCARNAT •